tonio73/GDELT-Explore/readme.md

 ````shell script
 $ python gdelt.py --create_volume 3 [availability zone of the cluster]
 ````
-Attach a volume (A volume need to be format when you use it for the first time):
+Attach a volume (A volume need to be formatted when you use it for the first time):

 ````shell script
 $ python gdelt.py --attach_volume --first_time [instance_id] [volume_id]